 1. Limit Your Themes & Plugins Usage

-I know I have already mentioned this in the above list about deleting plugins and themes that you don’t use.
+We know we have already mentioned this in the above list about deleting plugins and themes that you don’t use.
 But it is also worth noting that you shouldn’t download too many plugins in the first place.
 In order to keep your website from malicious attacks, you need to be sure about the criteria of plugins you choose to install.

 This isn’t just about the website security, it is also about the speed and performance of your site.
 Downloading too many plugins can slow down your site.